 Q: With pair testing, it looks like Agile testing requires more resources.
 Your views?

-Intent of Pair Testing is to achieve higher quality of testing and hence product.
+The intent of Pair Testing is to achieve higher quality of testing and hence product.
 It is not mandatory that you do all the testing always in pairs.
 When the product to be tested is complex in nature or when knowledge sharing is required for achieving better testing scope/focus, pair testing is quite useful.
-Also the basic aspect is that the test to be done should encourage lateral thinking.
+Also, the basic aspect is that the test to be done should encourage lateral thinking.

-Q. Would you elaborate more on the process for operational feature and operational product?
+Q. Would you elaborate more on the process for an operational feature and operational product?

 - Roles and responsibility for the meeting should be clearly defined